typsy-dev/documentation/ApiV2.md

     - name: the name of the structure
     - role: the role for the member within the structure.
 Possible values: member, manager

+Required for SSO connected accounts
+- ssoUserIdentifier: Used for adding the user identifier for SSO login.

 Optional
 - teams: The collection of teams you wish to add the user to
     - name: the name of the team